Kappa-Dev/ReConKa/README.md

 ---

-In order to compile, you need to have `opam pin --dev KaSim` and you can then `ocamlbuild ReConKa.native`.
+In order to compile, you need to have `opam pin --dev add KaSim` and you can then `ocamlbuild ReConKa.native`.
+OCaml native compiler version 4.04.0 is required.

 ---